-A leader should always come up with workshop openings and keep a steady contact between the internal and external environment.
-By so doing, he is going to be connected with what happens outside, and this shall help him control his internal environment better, as well as make him the link between both environments.
-The results of their hard work is observed on how they handle issues in case problems arise or how they react on new challenges.
+A leader should always come up with workshop openings and keep a steady contact between the internal and results of their hard work is observed on how they handle issues in case problems arise or how they react on new challenges.
 Every leader should work on adopting the best leadership skills needed for the smooth running of the organization.
-They should not be adamant to change; thereby accepting new concepts they may judge worthy, listening to their subordinates and creating a sense of trust and awareness in them.
-In all, the leaders need to be professional as well as include personal commitment toward colleagues and subordinates.
+They should not be adamant to change; thereby accepting new concepts they may judge worthy,